Egypt are poised to make history by contesting the World Mixed Team Championships for the TOTAL BWF Sudirman Cup for the first time.

 Egypt, with a total of 109,913 points, thus qualified as Africa’s No.1 team.
 Canada and Australia likewise claimed their qualification spots as the top teams from Pan Am and Oceania respectively.

 The continental qualification stage for Europe (European Mixed Team Championships) was completed on 20 February 2021.
-The four semifinalists from the tournament qualified to the Sudirman Cup – Denmark (winners), Germany, Russia and France.
+The four semifinalists from the tournament qualified to the Sudirman Cup – Denmark (winners), Germany, ROC and France.

 China, No.1 by team ranking, claimed the hosts’ spot, while the four reserved spots for Asia went to Japan, Indonesia, Chinese Taipei and Korea.
 Thailand took the vacant titleholder allocation, while the other three spots by ranking went to Malaysia, India and England.